 |Pedigree Resource Files||Church of the Latter Day Saints||Computer Disc No 6|

 Nanhoran Estate Records

 Miscellaneous notes and pedigrees produced by Howel Holland Edwards.
-A significant contribution comes from his notebook held in the Nanhoran manuscript under the reference XDS/11/1.
+A significant contribution comes from his notebook held in the Nanhoran manuscript in Gwynedd archive under the reference XDS/11/1.
 Although there are several contradictions and errors it does provide a number of facts and dates not available elsewhere.
 The notes were written in 1837, 9 years before his eventual death but give the impression that he was anticipating a legal dispute over the inheritance of the Pennant estate.

 |Hugh Howell Edwards||Gwynedd Archives (Caernarfon)|